It’s Tax Time! Don’t wait to maximise your refund.

 When you become eligible to access your super you can take a super income stream to provide you with a regular income, or you can withdraw all or part of your benefit as a lump sum.

-If your super fund is a taxed fund, that is tax has been paid by the super fund on the contributions made to the fund (which most are) withdrawals from the fund will be concessionally tax.
+If your super fund is a taxed fund, that is tax has been paid by the super fund on the contributions made to the fund (which most are) withdrawals from the fund will be concessionally taxed.
 This article outlines the tax treatment of withdrawals from taxed super funds.
 If your super fund is an untaxed fund (generally run by Commonwealth, State or Terriroty Governments) and / or a defined benefiit fund (these are not very common) rather than an accounts based fund, the taxation of withdrawals will be different to those outlined below.

 Superannuation income streams